portnov/hcheckers/README.md

 one, based on standard alpha-beta pruning.
 The algorithm has some number of parameters, which can be tuned to choose between better play and performance.

-HCheckers can use persistent cache; it can help in calculating more turns, but it can grow very large and eat a lot of RAM.

 ## Current state

 At the moment, HCheckers has most of core functionality implemented, but there